ligolang/ligo/gitlab-pages/docs/reference/current.md

 ## Self

 Typecast the currently running contract with an entrypoint annotation.
-If your are using entrypoints: use "%Bar" for constructor Bar If you are not using entrypoints: use "%Default"
+If your are using entrypoints: use "%bar" for constructor Bar If you are not using entrypoints: use "%default"

 <Syntax syntax="pascaligo">